Department of Soil Sciences and Water Resources

 – To prepare specialized cadres in soil sciences for the bachelor’s, master’s, and doctoral levels.

-- To carry out applied research in soil fertility, fertilization, irrigation, standards, survey, and soil classification.
+– To conduct applied research in soil fertility, fertilization, irrigation, standards, survey, and soil classification.

 – To contribute to the extension courses for farmers and guides in the northern region and prepare specialized courses in the soil.